Information For Authors

 Initial submission: Submit via the Colombia Médica editorial website: http://colombiamedica.univalle.edu.co/index.php/comedica/login

-• Attach cover letter as a Microsoft Word document.
+- Attach a cover letter as a Microsoft Word document.

-• Attach completed Colombia Médica Conflict of Interest Form as a Microsoft Word document.
+- Attach the completed Colombia Médica Conflict of Interest Form as a Microsoft Word document.

-• Attach manuscript as a single Microsoft Word file (not PDF).
-The manuscript file should include Title Page, Abstract, Manuscript Text, References, and any Tables, Text Boxes, or Figures.
+- Attach the manuscript as a single Microsoft Word file (not a PDF).
+The manuscript file should include a Title Page, Abstract, Manuscript Text, References, and any Tables, Text Boxes, or Figures.

-• Attach any additional relevant files (e.g., PRISMA checklist and flow diagram, permissions to reproduce prior published material or previously published with potential overlap with the current manuscript, etc.) Note: Do NOT attach patient permission files, but instead send the signed Colombia Médica Statement of Patient Consent.
+- Attach any additional relevant files (e.g., PRISMA checklist and flow diagram, permissions to reproduce prior published material or previously published with potential overlap with the current manuscript, etc.) Note: Do NOT attach patient permission files; instead, send the signed Colombia Médica Statement of Patient Consent.

-• Colombia Médica publisher’s website if manuscript is accepted.
+- Colombia Médica publisher's website if the manuscript is accepted.

 7 Questions

-Submission process or manuscript management Contact the Colombia Médica Editorial Office.
+For the submission process or manuscript management, contact the Colombia Médica Editorial Office.